admsilva/docker-lemp/README.md

 ## Credits

 - Your help is always appreciate.
-Please let us know, how we can make this evironment even better.
+Please let us know, how we can make this environment even better.